OtsoBear/MathJaxToLaTeX/README.md

 # MathJaxToLaTeX Converter

-A Chrome extension that converts MathML (as used by MathJax) to LaTeX code.
-This utility helps when you need to extract mathematical expressions from web pages or other sources that use MathML for rendering.
+A Chrome extension that converts MathJax/MathML expressions to LaTeX code.
+This utility helps when you need to extract mathematical expressions from web pages for use in LaTeX documents or other systems that require LaTeX formatting.

 ## Features

-- Converts MathJax/MathML markup to LaTeX notation
+- Automatically detects MathJax/MathML elements on web pages
-- Single-click copying of LaTeX code directly from web pages
+- Single-click copying of LaTeX code with visual feedback
-- Works as a browser extension for seamless integration with your workflow
 - Handles various mathematical expressions including:
   - Basic operations (+, -, ×, ÷)
   - Greek letters
   - Mathematical functions (sin, cos, etc.)
-  - Fractions, roots, and other advanced notation
+  - Fractions, roots, and other notation
   - Special symbols and operators
+- Special support for kampus.sanomapro.fi with menu panel blocking and text selection handling

 ## Installation